This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Here are some unique Christmas engagement ideas that should help you when planning your very own fun Christmas proposal…

-You could create your own Christmas ornament and put your engagement ring inside, or buy one that “opens” or has interior nooks & crannies.
+You could create your own Christmas ornament and put your engagement ring inside, or buy an ornament that “opens” or has interior nooks & crannies.
 Wait until all the presents have been opened, and then mention there’s one more!
 You could give her the ornament and let her find the ring inside on her own.
 Or, you could encourage her find the ornament (with the ring inside) on the tree by giving her clues.
-Then again, you could always just hang the ring box by a ribbon on the tree as well.
+Then again, you could always just hang the ring box by a ribbon on the tree — it’s completely up to you!

 That’s right, don’t decorate your Christmas tree at all.
 Simply hang the engagement ring (or the box with the ring inside) on the tree and no other ornaments.
 Then after she’s done admiring your tree, take the engagement ring down and propose.